visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 Where `gridDimX` and `gridDimY` specify the number of blocks in the x and y dimensions of the grid, and `blockDimX` and `blockDimY` specify the number of threads per block in the x and y dimensions, respectively.
 The CUDA runtime system uses this information to schedule the execution of the kernel function across the available GPU resources.
 The actual number of threads and blocks that can be launched depends on the capabilities of the GPU device.

-As explained in the previous section, the CUDA programming model exposes the thread hierarchy.
+As explained in the previous section, the CUDA programming model exposes the three-level hierarchy.
 With the execution configuration, you can specify how the threads will be scheduled to run on the GPU.
 The first value in the execution configuration is the grid dimension, the number of blocks to launch.
 The second value is the block dimension, the number of threads within each block.
 By specifying the grid and block dimensions, you configure:
 - The total number of threads for a kernel
 - The layout of the threads you want to employ for a kernel The threads within the same block can easily communicate with each other, and threads that belong to different blocks cannot cooperate.
 For a given problem, you can use a different grid and block layout to organize your threads.
 For example, suppose you have 32 data elements for a calculation.